MobinaFani/Dental-Caries-Detection/README.md

 - **Optimizer**: Adam
 - **Metrics**: Accuracy

-The VGG16 base is frozen during training to leverage its pre-learned features.
+⚠️ The VGG16 base is frozen during training to leverage pre-learned features.

 ---

 ## 📁 Dataset

-The dataset used for training and testing this model is stored in Google Drive.
+The dataset used for training and testing is stored in Google Drive:

 👉 [Click here to view/download the dataset](https://drive.google.com/drive/folders/1is5LAMJVoyQ_DFK_OoYdt3n6CNdxJhj-)